Faraday Enclosures

 Introduction

-Figure: The FE3BS Faraday Enclosure with Shelf.
+Figure: The FE3B Faraday Enclosure without Shelf.
 Outer dimensions 91 cm wide, 60 cm high, 65 cm deep.
-The back wall accommodates six coaxial and six Ethernet feedthroughs.
+The back wall provides six coaxial and six Ethernet feedthroughs.
+For the same enclosure with internal shelf, see FE3BS.

 For conducting walls we use stainless steel mesh and aluminum sheet metal.
 Conducting walls alone are insufficient to make an effective Faraday enclosure.
 We need an absorber of microwaves inside the enclosure as well.
 All our enclosures are equipped with slabs of microwave absorbing foam.
 We must also provide some means for bringing signals in and out of the enclosure without compromising its isolation.
 We provide coaxial and ethernet feedthrough connectors in the back wall of our rigid enclosures.
 We provide coaxial and ethernet feedthrough assemblies for our canopy enclosures.